- Snake body reference images

 - More snake shapes and forms: fangs, belly, and tail

 Welcome to how to draw a snake drawing tutorial!

 Thanks for being here!

 At first glance, snakes look pretty simple.
-They may not have the most complex shapes and forms in their anatomy, but there’s plenty of drawing excitement in the natural variations of the snake species.
+They don’t have the most complex shapes and forms in their anatomy, but there’s plenty of drawing excitement within the snake species’ natural variations.

 Next, I’ll cover how to draw a snake step by step, followed by drawing snakes in perspective.
-Then, we’ll use our references to explore the color and detail varieties in the snake species before sketching more snakes from imagination.
+Then, we’ll use our references to explore the color and detail varieties in the snake species before sketching some snakes from imagination.